 The School recognises the CATS Global Schools' Teacher Standards as a useful guide for teachers.
 For ease of reference, a summary of those standards is provided in Appendix One.
 Additional guidance as to the hallmarks of 'expert teaching' is also provided in Appendix One.
-All teachers at the School are expected to be fully conversant with the CGS Teachers' Standards and the characteristics of expert teaching and they are expected maintain and develop their classroom practices accordingly.
+All teachers are expected to be fully conversant with the CGS Teachers' Standards and the characteristics of expert teaching and they are expected maintain and develop their classroom practices accordingly.

 Teachers are also expected to acquaint themselves with and be mindful of the criteria employed by the Independent Schools' Inspectorate (ISI) and the approach that ISI adopts to evaluating the educational quality of a school through work scrutiny and lesson observations.
-In particular, teachers should note that the ISI will assess the quality of a school's classroom practices on the basis of the students' personal development as well as their academic achievements.
+Teachers should note that the ISI will assess the quality of a school's classroom practices based on the students' personal development as well as their academic achievements.
+(The Independent School Standards - Guidance for independent schools (publishing.service.gov.uk)).